OloieriAlexandru/University/Advanced Programming (Java)/Lab11-2020/README.md

 ## Spring server project packages:

+- config: contains classes adnotated with @Configuration
+- controllers: contains server controllers
+- dtos: contains the DTOs used by the controllers
+- exceptions: -
+- middlewares: contains JWT related middlewares
+- models: contains the entities that have to be persisted
+- repositories: contains the repositories
+- services: contains the server services
+- utils: contains JWT related class and static methods used in differents parts of the application

 ## Server project packages:

 - cmd: contains the classes for the server shell
-- dto: contains DTO's used to communicate with the Spring server
+- dto: contains DTOs used to communicate with the Spring server
 - game: contains the models of the game (Game, Board)
 - rmi: contains the RMI interface and RMI interface implementation
 - server: contains the most important and complex classes of the App